seancorc/Hanger/README.md

 6. Kingfisher - For caching profile picture so that a network request does not have to always be made

 ### Data Management & Networking:
-Networking Layer:
+**Networking Layer:**
-I have split the networking layer into 3 parts: 1.
-Request creation, 2.
-Request execution, 3.
-Operations.
+I have split the networking layer into 3 parts:
+1. Request creation
+2. Request execution
+3. Operations
 This separation of concerns paired with the Promises pod allows network requests to be made and handled effortlessly.
 Example Use:
 ```Swift
 let loginTask = LoginTask(email: email, password: password)
         loginTask.execute(in: self.networkManager).then { (user) in